- Home

 3. An interdisciplinary subject

 Anthropology is not a limited study area.
 It considers all different aspects of human life, from migration to the way our minds work.
-Because of this, you’ll likely touch upon several different subject areas such as geography, psychology, languages, economics and international relations.
+Because of this, you’ll likely touch upon several other subject areas such as geography, psychology, languages, economics and international relations.

 The interdisciplinary approach provides you with a flexible study method.
 You get to choose from various modules and tailor your course to areas that interest you most.